LeiZhen0667/FirmID/README.md

 ### Dataset

-The dataset is located in the `dataset_demo` folder and contains embedded web pages from online IoT devices, covering 1,000 firmware images from eight manufacturers: D-Link, ASUS, TP-Link, Belkin, Linksys, NETGEAR, TRENDnet, and Zyxel.
+The dataset is located in the [`dataset_demo`](https://drive.google.com/file/d/15CTGfaYVG4PxpNUfj1aB9hoSWeRJjKQA/view?usp=sharing) and contains embedded web pages from online IoT devices, covering 1,000 firmware images from eight manufacturers: D-Link, ASUS, TP-Link, Belkin, Linksys, NETGEAR, TRENDnet, and Zyxel.
+The complete dataset will be refined and uploaded to the same repository soon.

 ### Hierarchical Multimodal Attention Network